 - If the seat cannot be filled either by Island Lake or the cancelling guest, then all payments received by Island Lake are non refundable.

 - It is highly recommended that guests purchase travel insurance to cover their travel costs.

 - Island Lake Lodge reserves the right to cancel any ski tour up to 48 hours before the start of the tour.
 If Island Lake cancels a ski tour, guests will be given a full catski tour credit, which has to be used within 2 years of the original tour date and will be based upon availability.
 It is highly recommended that guests purchase travel insurance to cover their travel costs.

 Groups – Island Lake runs 3 snowcats; each cat holds twelve skiers/riders.
 A full group of 12 friends insures that you may choose your own level of skiing/riding.

 Guiding & Safety – Our three Snow Cats operate with two guides in each cat of 12 guests.
 All guides are fully qualified as either a guide or a tail guide as defined by the BC Helicopter and Snow Cat Association.
 On the first morning of the tour, the guiding staff will introduce you to avalanche transceivers and search techniques.
-Each guest is supplied with an avalanche transceiver to wear on the mountain.
-Watch an overview of our Safety Program
+Each guest is supplied with an avalanche transceiver to wear on the mountain and a backpack containing an avalanche probe and shovel.
+Watch a video overview of our Safety Program

 Drug and Alcohol Policy – To ensure the safety of yourself and the other group members you must refrain from alcohol and drug use before and while skiing or boarding at Island Lake Catskiing.
 Anyone breaking this rule will be barred from skiing or boarding for the duration of the day.